-The Citizen Representatives must meet the following requirements in order to serve as a citizen representative:
+The Citizen Representatives must meet the following requirements in order to serve as a citizen representative: The following qualifications are required in order to serve as a community member representative:

-A. Must be available to serve on a team that will independently investigate a police use of deadly force event;

-B. Must have the ability to serve fairly and impartially;

-C. Must be available to serve during non-traditional working hours;

-D. Must be willing and able to attend the City of Olympia Police Department Citizen's Academy as well as other training relevant to participation on an investigative team;

-E. Must be able to pass a background check that meets Criminal Justice Information Service (CJIS) requirements, as established by the Federal Bureau of Investigation;

-F. Must not have an active arrest warrant and must not have been convicted in any state of:

-1. Any felony; or
+- A. Must be available to serve on a team that will independently investigate a police use of deadly force event; - B. Must have the ability to serve fairly and impartially; - C. Must be available to serve during non-traditional working hours; - D. Must be willing and able to attend the City of Olympia Police Department Citizen's Community Member's Academy as well as other training relevant to participation on an investigative team; - E. Must be able to pass a background check that meets Criminal Justice Information Service (CJIS) requirements, as established by the Federal Bureau of Investigation; - F. Must not have an active arrest warrant and must not have been convicted in any state of: - 1.
+Any felony; or

-2. A gross misdemeanor or misdemeanor involving domestic violence; or

-3. Any other crime that could impact the ability of a citizen representative to impartially serve as part of an independent team of investigators on a police use of deadly force matter;

-G. Must not be a City of Olympia officer, official, or employee, or an immediate family member of an City of Olympia officer, official, or employee.
-"Immediate family member" means parents, spouse, siblings, children, or dependent relatives;

-H. Must reside within the city limits of Olympia;

-I. Must be able to serve for the duration of a three-year term without compensation and serve for one term only; and

-J. Must be willing to sign a confidentiality agreement at the inception of their service on an investigative team and maintain strict confidentiality through the end of any criminal trial and appeal period.
+- 2. A gross misdemeanor or misdemeanor involving domestic violence; or - 3.
+Any other crime that could impact the ability of a citizen-community member representative to impartially serve as part of an independent team of investigators on a police use of deadly force matter; - G. Must not be a City of Olympia officer, official, or employee, or an immediate family member of an City of Olympia officer, official, or employee.
+"Immediate family member" means parents, spouse, siblings, children, or dependent relatives; - H. Must reside within the city limits of Olympia; - I. Must be able to serve for the duration of a three-year term without compensation, except for the stipends permitted in OMC 2.100.040, and serve for one term only; and - J. Must be willing to sign a confidentiality agreement at the inception of their service on an investigative team and maintain strict confidentiality through the end of any criminal trial and appeal period.

-A. When selected to do so, each Citizen Representative shall, fairly and impartially, monitor independent investigations regarding any police use of deadly force that results in substantial harm or great bodily harm to inform whether such use of force meets the good faith standard established in RCW 9A.16.040, as instructed by the lead investigator of such team.

-B. Each Citizen Representative must attend the City of Olympia Police Department Citizen's Academy, as well as other training determined relevant to participation on an investigative team prior to assignment to an investigation;

-C. Each Citizen Representative must maintain strict confidentiality throughout any investigation to which they have been assigned until its end and the conclusion of any subsequent trial and appeal period.
+- A. When selected to do so, each Citizen Representative community member representative shall, fairly and impartially, monitor independent investigations regarding any police use of deadly force that results in substantial harm or great bodily harm to inform whether such use of force meets the good faith standard established in RCW 9A.16.040, as instructed by the lead investigator of such team. - B. Each Citizen Representative community member representative must attend the City of Olympia Police Department Citizen's Community Member's Academy, as well as other training determined relevant to participation on an investigative team prior to assignment to an investigation; - C. Each Citizen Representative community member representative must maintain strict confidentiality throughout any investigation to which they have been assigned until its end and the conclusion of any subsequent trial and appeal period. - Section 2.

-Section 2.
 Corrections.
-The City Clerk and codifiers of this Ordinance are authorized to make necessary corrections to this Ordinance, including the correction of scrivener/clerical errors, references, ordinance numbering, section/subsection numbers and any references thereto.
+The City Clerk and codifiers of this Ordinance are authorized to make necessary corrections to this Ordinance, including the correction of scrivener/clerical errors, references, ordinance numbering, section/subsection numbers and any references thereto. - Section 3.

-Section 3.
 Severability.
-If any provision of this Ordinance or its application to any person or circumstance is held invalid, the remainder of the Ordinance or application of the provisions to other persons or circumstances shall remain unaffected.
+If any provision of this Ordinance or its application to any person or circumstance is held invalid, the remainder of the Ordinance or application of the provisions to other persons or circumstances shall remain unaffected. - Section 4.

-Section 4.
 Ratification.
-Any act consistent with the authority and prior to the effective date of this Ordinance is hereby ratified and affirmed.
+Any act consistent with the authority and prior to the effective date of this Ordinance is hereby ratified and affirmed. - Section 5.

-Section 5.
 Effective Date.
-This Ordinance shall take effect thirty (30) days after passage and publication, as provided by law.
+This Ordinance shall take effect five (5) days after publication, as provided by law.

 MAYOR

 ATTEST:

 CITY CLERK

 APPROVED AS TO FORM:

+Mark Barber CITY ATTORNEY

+PASSED:

+APPROVED:

+PUBLISHED: